Apostille USA

 2. Manual Processing

-Manual processing is one of the main factors that contribute to the longer processing time for an FBI background check apostille.
+Manual processing is a primary factor contributing to the longer processing time for an FBI background check apostille.
 Here are the steps involved in the manual processing of an apostille:

-2. Review and assessment: The documents are meticulously reviewed to ensure they meet all of the apostille requirements.
+2. Review and assessment: The documents are meticulously reviewed to meet all apostille requirements

 3. Stamping and sealing: The apostille is manually affixed to the document, certifying its authenticity and legal recognition.